rconiker/mgmt/README.md

 ## Personality Quirks

 - I have been known to argue with “passion” - If I raise my voice a little or come off as dismissive, I'm sorry.
-I don’t like this about myself, and try catch myself when I am doing it.
+I don’t like this about myself, and try to catch myself when I am doing it.
 When you feel I have crossed the line, tell me.
 - I have strong opinions, weakly held.
 I try to see an issue from all sides.
 Question everything, and we’ll all be better for it.
 - I care about my words and endeavor to choose them carefully.
 I try to remember that not everyone shares my connotations, and will do my best to define the nuances in my words, when possible.
 - When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.